lf-/gankra.github.io/blah/tower-of-weakenings/index.md

 Even relatively rigorous things like CompCert are just [doing their best](https://arxiv.org/pdf/2201.10280.pdf).
 We're all just doing our best.
 I started becoming acutely aware of this around 2015 when I [tried to document Rust's semantics](https://doc.rust-lang.org/nightly/nomicon/) and had to leave [the section on aliasing](https://doc.rust-lang.org/nightly/nomicon/aliasing.html) as a big 🤷‍♀️.
 Since then I have been slowly working my way through the stages of grief, and The Tower Of Weakenings is *Acceptance*.

 Memory Models are messy, and that's ok, because I will give you a simpler model.
 It will be teachable.
 It will be simple to reason about.
 It will be machine-checkable by sanitizers like [miri](https://github.com/rust-lang/miri).
-It will be overly strict, and that's ok, because if you want you can always take a step down the tower of abstractions and follow its rules instead.
+It will be overly strict, and that's ok, because if you want you can always take a step down the Tower Of Weakenings and follow the lower level's rules instead.
 You will just have to deal with the reality of everything getting fuzzier, and the fact that you don't get as nice tools for catching your mistakes.

 There is always a Tower of Weakenings, and we're all messing with it, so why not just be honest about it and use it to our advantage?
 Like, once you get to the level of things like The Linux Kernel you start [finding](https://github.com/torvalds/linux/blob/3123109284176b1532874591f7c81f3837bbdc17/arch/x86/include/asm/qspinlock.h) [things](https://github.com/torvalds/linux/blob/3123109284176b1532874591f7c81f3837bbdc17/include/asm-generic/qspinlock_types.h) that are blatantly breaking the [rules of friggin' *Intel CPUs*](https://twitter.com/at_tcsc/status/1501712444451741696), because hey it turns out there's a sub-basement of the Tower of Weakenings that's just "look this works on every CPU I can find, and why would this possibly break, and also I'm Linux so if your CPU doesn't run me *you're* the asshole, so you *can't* break it now".